liu044100/SmileTouchID/README.md

 ![](https://raw.githubusercontent.com/liu044100/SmileTouchID/master/Example/demo_gif/customize1.png)

-You can use the property 'nightMode' to change all the UI element to black style, like the below image.
+You can use the property `nightMode` to change all the UI element to black style, like the below image.

 ```
 [SmileAuthenticator sharedInstance].nightMode = YES;